 Indeed, façade systems are complex systems that contain a mix of components with different lifetimes.
 A probabilistic approach to service life approximation, will be suggested in this framework that considers façade system interconnectivities.

-There have been several calls to reduce the negative ecological impact of buildings by aligning conventional design requirements with their environmental significance.
 Up until recent years, sustainable product recovery as a function of design has received little attention within the façade industry.
 This study develops a methodology to effectively assess design options in terms of disassembly and reclamation potential with consideration of the system interconnectivities, component/system service life and different end-of-life scenarios.
 The reclamation potential will be calculated in terms of net environmental impact by considering the A, C-D stages of the system life-cycle.
 A methodology to evaluate service life using a lognormal probability distribution about available service life data will be developed.
 The overall aim is to create a robust framework to perform a quantitative assessment that relates design with disassembly to be applied to several different façade systems in future research.
 From this, it will be possible to propose the most effective recovery strategy; highlight favourable designs and; suggest technological disassembly strategies that could be developed to enable more regenerative designs.

 The framework proposed in this study will detail the necessary sourcing and processing of data from a specific system under evaluation to assess reclamation potential as a function of service life and system interconnectivities (Fig. 6).